sullof/bignumberify/README.md

 ## History

 **0.0.3**
-- Ignore object that look like a BigNumber but they are not
+- Ignore objects that look like a BigNumber, but they are not

 **0.0.2**
 - No real change.
 Just a better README